Hank & Cupcakes: Naked (2011–2013)

 In 2011 Shir and Scherbacovsky were offered a publishing deal by Chrysalis Music prior to the company being sold to BMG Rights Management, who still decided to move forward with the contract.
 In August of that year, the band unveiled a music video for their song "HIT" which Shir and Scherbacovsky wrote in response to someone in the music industry telling their manager that the duo were "cool" but lacked a hit single.
 That same month, using the money from the publishing deal, they recorded their first full-length album with Swedish producer and guitarist, Ludwig Böss, at the legendary Hansa Studios in Berlin where landmark albums from such artists as David Bowie, Iggy Pop, Depeche Mode, Nick Cave, R.E.M., U2 and many more were recorded.
 Just before the band was to release the album, BMG offered the band a record deal.
 The label had them improve the recordings and subsequently the album's release date was delayed until early 2013.

-In March 2012 "Liquid Mercury" the first single off their forthcoming album debuted at #38 on Billboard's Top 40.
+In March 2012 "Liquid Mercury" the first single off their forthcoming album debuted at No. 38 on Billboard's Top 40.
 They were also invited to record and film a live version of their track "Sweet Potion" at Adrian Grenier's private studio, the Wreckroom, in June 2012.
 Upon the release of their three-track Ain't No Love EP on October 22, 2012, Hank & Cupcakes premiered the "Sweet Potion" music video on VICE's music discover site, Noisey.
 Acclaimed producer and DJ, RJD2, later collaborated with the band to create a remix of the track which Prefix called "a serious heart pounding infectious number" when they premiered it on February 8, 2013.
 In March 2013 Hank & Cupcakes played several sold out shows during SXSW.
 In April 2013 the band's frustrations with their label came to a head.
 BMG refused to release the Aint No Love EP worldwide and were also refusing to release the album Naked! unless new songs were co-written with external writers.
 On April 18, 2013 Hank & Cupcakes gave legal notice to BMG that they were terminating their record contract.
 Shortly after the separation from BMG, on July 2, 2013, Hank & Cupcakes released their debut album Naked independently and toured for the remainder of 2013.